Kernix13/vision-grid-express/README.md

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
-2. Consider using `srcset` for DOM images on different devices, possibly same for modals
-3. I have not implemented saving the editable text to localStorage
+2. I have not implemented saving the editable text to localStorage

 3️⃣ Both pages/site wide:

-1. Change the hrefs in robots.txt and sitemap.xml when/if I go live
+1. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
 2. Add an `about.html` file?
 3. When done, combine ALL CSS into one or 2 files per page
+4. textContent is better than createTextNode so find & replace all occurrences

 4️⃣ README.md:

-1. 📌 Finish Use of AI
+1. Finish Use of AI
 2. Project Overview and Features have similar content - rewrite both, shorten Project Overview
-3. NOTE: I'm using devicons for a "visual" Tech Stach rather than a section - is taht good or bad?

 5️⃣ Bugs